fuzzballcat/jellyfish-dark-syntax/README.md

 Oh, and very blue.

-A dark UI theme is recommended.
+A dark UI theme is recommended, such as "Atom Dark Minimal".